10 Powerful Tools to Find a Job in New Zealand Fast

 2. Using multiple job searching methods

 This is not a tool but it’s a good idea to have your eggs in multiple baskets.
-Job listing websites, newspaper advertisements, job boards in hostels, recruitment agencies, straight-up asking for a job… The New Zealand job market is scattered in multiple ways so increase your chances of finding a job by using multiple job search tools, instead of just hiding behind your computer.
+Job listing websites, newspaper advertisements, job boards in hostels, recruitment agencies, straight-up asking for a job… The New Zealand job market is scattered in multiple ways to increase your chances of finding a job by using multiple job search tools, instead of just hiding behind your computer.

 3. A New Zealand recruitment agency

 Free to join and offering some added support during your New Zealand job search, recruitment agencies are a must in your job search toolkit!
-Recruitment agencies, like Kelly Services, finds work to suit the job-seekers needs.
+Recruitment agencies, like Kelly Services, find work to suit the job-seekers needs.
 What’s more, there are thousands of employers in New Zealand that are recruiting through recruitment agencies rather than advertising roles anywhere else to find staff as quickly as possible.
 For you, that means getting a job super quickly!

 4. interview skills

-Unlike many other countries, New Zealand employers not only interview potential employees to find out what skills they can bring to the role, they also want to know how you will fit in with their company.
+Unlike many other countries, New Zealand employers not only interview potential employees to find out what skills they can bring to the role, but they also want to know how you will fit in with their company.
 In New Zealand, there is a huge focus on work/life balance.
 Therefore, employers want someone who is a fun part of the team, as well as an efficient worker.
 Your interview should reflect a fine balance between your skills and your personality with a back and forth conversation.
 Practice these interview skills with the tips we give in How to Nail a Job Interview in New Zealand.

 5. Prepare for your job search before arriving in New Zealand

 Let’s be honest, you’d rather be exploring than spending all your time job hunting while you’re in New Zealand.
-There’s a few things you can be doing even before boarding the plane.
+There are a few things you can be doing even before boarding the plane.
 First up, do some research on finding a job in New Zealand (you’re in the right place our 100+ articles on working in New Zealand).
 You can also write that New Zealand CV we mentioned before.
 You can even contact some recruitment agencies that will put you through the job search process before you’re in New Zealand.
 For instance, Kelly Services is a great tool to get started right away!
 Contact the nearest Kelly branch to where arrive in New Zealand on the Kelly Services contact page.
 They’re known to get travellers to work in no time.

 6. approach employers face-to-face

 Never underestimate the power of face-to-face in New Zealand.
 New Zealand is a “people first” kind of place so making your first impression face to face is usually the best approach.
-Not only does this show pro-activeness that often really impresses employers, you might even snatch up a job that’s not been advertised yet.
+Not only does this show pro-activeness that often really impresses employers, but you might even snatch up a job that’s not been advertised yet.
 Employers love an excuse to not go through the recruitment process, so make it easy for them!

 7. An open mind

 It sounds cheesy, but one of the most powerful tools to find a New Zealand job fast is to have an open mind.
 Finding the perfect job that’s going to enhance your university degree while not making you work too many hours – yadda yadda – is not going to help you find a job fast.
-Throw that unreasonable criteria out of the window and start afresh with a broad search.
+Throw those unreasonable criteria out of the window and start afresh with a broad search.
 After all, a gap year in New Zealand is all about new experiences!

 8. Be on the move